Calabi-Yau Manifolds, Hermitian Yang-Mills Instantons and Mirror Symmetry: Introduction

-In order to address the mirror symmetry in a different angle, we will formulate six-dimensional Euclidean gravity as a gauge theory.
-In general relativity, the Lorentz group appears as the structure group acting on orthonormal frames in the tangent space of a Riemannian manifold $M$ \ct{big-book}.
-On a Riemannian manifold $M$ of dimension 6, the spin connection $\omega$ is an $SO(6)$ gauge field.
-To be precise, under a local Lorentz transformation which is the orthogonal rotation in $SO(6)$, a matrix-valued spin connection $\omega_{AB} = \omega_{MAB} dx^M$ plays a role of gauge fields in $SO(6)$ gauge theory.
-From the $SO(6)$ gauge theory point of view, the Riemann curvature tensors precisely correspond to the field strengths of the $SO(6)$ gauge fields $\omega_{AB}$.
-Since the Lie algebra of $SO(6)$ is isomorphic to that of $SU(4)$, six-dimensional Euclidean gravity may be formulated as an $SU(4) \cong SO(6)$ Yang-Mills gauge theory.
-In this gauge theory approach, the $SO(6)$ holonomy group of a six-dimensional Riemannian manifold $M$ plays a role of gauge group.
+In this paper we will explore the gauge theory formulation of six-dimensional Riemannian manifolds to address the issue why CY manifolds exist with a mirror pair.
+In order to simplify an underlying argumentation, we will focus on orientable six-dimensional manifolds with spin structure.
+In general relativity, the Lorentz group appears as the structure group acting on orthonormal frames of the tangent bundle of a Riemannian manifold \ct{big-book}.
+On the frame bundle, a Riemannian metric on spacetime manifold $M$ is replaced by a local orthonormal basis $E_A \; (A = 1, \cdots, d)$ of the tangent bundle $TM$.
+Then Einstein gravity can be formulated as a gauge theory of Lorentz group where spin connections play a role of gauge fields and Riemann curvature tensors correspond to their field strengths.
+On a six-dimensional Riemannian manifold $M$, for example, local Lorentz transformations are orthogonal rotations in $Spin(6)$, and spin connections $\omega_{AB} = \omega_{MAB} dx^M$ are the $spin(6)$-valued gauge fields from the gauge theory point of view.\footnote{We will use large letters to indicate a Lie group $G$ and small letters for its Lie algebra $\mathfrak{g}$.} Then the Riemann curvature tensor $R_{AB} = d\omega_{AB} + \omega_{AC} \wedge \omega_{CB}$ precisely corresponds to the field strength of gauge fields $\omega_{AB}$ in $Spin(6)$ gauge theory.
+Since the Lie group $Spin(6)$ is isomorphic to $SU(4)$, the six-dimensional Euclidean gravity can be formulated as an $SU(4)$ Yang-Mills gauge theory.
+Via the gauge theory formulation of six-dimensional Riemannian manifolds, we want to identify gauge theory objects corresponding to CY manifolds and address their mirror symmetry from the perspective of Yang-Mills gauge theory.
+To understand why there exists a mirror pair of CY manifolds, in particular, we will employ the following well-known propositions for a $d$-dimensional Riemannian manifold $M$:

-Via the gauge theory formulation of six-dimensional Euclidean gravity, we want to find gauge theory objects corresponding to Calabi-Yau manifolds and to understand their mirror symmetry in terms of Yang-Mills gauge theory.
-To get some insight, it will be useful to address the same problem in four-dimensional situation, which is comparatively simple.
-For the four-dimensional case, see, for example, \ct{opy,ohya} and references therein.
-In four dimensions, the Euclidean gravity can be formulated as an $SO(4) = SU(2)_L \times SU(2)_R$ gauge theory.
-The four-dimensional space has mystic features.
-The group $SO(4)$ for $d \ge 3$ is the only non-simple Euclidean Lorentz group and one can define a self-dual two-form only for $d = 4$.
-The Hodge $*$-operator acts on a vector space $\Lambda^p T^*M$ of $p$-forms and defines an automorphism of $\Lambda^2 T^*M$ with eigenvalues $\pm 1$.
-Therefore, we have the decomposition